 Originally from the UK, Richard settled in Vietnam in 1992 and has been working in the country’s blossoming tourism industry ever since.
 Prior to setting up Vietnam Birding in 2007 Richard worked with a major travel company marketing the exotic destinations of Vietnam, Cambodia, Laos, Myanmar and Thailand to tour operators and travel agents from around the world.
-Richard lives in Ho Chi Minh City with his wife and daughter and a large collection of natural history books.
+Richard lives in Ho Chi Minh City with his family and a large collection of natural history books.
 Away from birds Richard enjoys travel, art, tai chi, yoga, listening to his Velvet Underground records and following the ups and downs of Everton Football Club.

 Le Quy Minh

 Minh is one of the most experienced birding guides in Vietnam and one of the country’s top birders.
 He is a well-known figure among the international birding community especially for those who have visited Central Vietnam, and Bach Ma National Park in particular, where he headed up the ecotourism department for many years.
 Since 2007 Minh has been Vietnam Birding’s head guide which allows him more time to follow his love of birding and pass on his guiding skills to our other guides.
 Among Minh’s many talents is his ability to whistle in some of Vietnam’s most desirable birds with his expert impersonations of their calls.
 Minh lives near Hue, in Central Vietnam, with his wife, son and daughter.

 Vu Trong Duyen